This Week's Bulletin

 • provides children with a positive baseball experience, skill development and fun within a recreational but competitive framework

 While the league's primary goal is to provide children in the parish and students of St. Bonaventure Catholic School with access to the sport of baseball, children outside the school and parish are welcome.
-Register now.
+Registration Opens February 10, 2020.

 Registration Starts